 To quickly get new features out to the community, and to get early feedback, Episerver sometimes includes features in “Beta (preview)” state in weekly service and product deliveries.
-This section explains the concept of beta and limited availability features for Episerver services and products.
+This topic explains the concept of beta and limited availability features for Episerver services and products.

 In this topic